temporalio/documentation/docs/python/how-to-develop-a-workflow-definition-in-python.md

 ---
 id: how-to-develop-a-workflow-definition-in-python
-title: How to develop a workflow definition in Python
+title: How to develop a Workflow definition in Python
-sidebar_label: Develop a workflow definition
+sidebar_label: Develop a Workflow definition
-description: Develop a workflow definition
+description: Develop a Workflow definition
 tags:
   - developer-guide
   - sdk